krunalsabnis/springboot-java-rest-microservice/README.md

 It tries to follow API maturity model Level 3.
 Test cases are written in JUnit and executed with every build.
-Integration test using JUnit and H2DB for "test" profile.(No Mocks) This application is configured with PinPoint agent to send performance metrics to PinPoint collection.
+Integration test using JUnit and H2DB for "test" profile.(No Mocks) This application is configured with PinPoint agent to send performance metrics to PinPoint collector.

 This project is containerized so you can easily build and run with 2 commands or 1 command to bring the complete application stack up.